mperezma/nuevorepositorio/README.md

 Estas son las carácterísticas de mi proyecto:

-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
+* Unordered list can use asterisks
+* Unordered list can use asterisks
+* Unordered list can use asterisks
+* Unordered list can use asterisks